This is the third post in our developer portal components series about documentation patterns. Make sure to subscribe to our mailing list!

 At Signal, a developer conference, Twilio presented the reasoning behind the recent redesign of their developer portal.
 They found that they had much better results when they focussed their tutorials on code samples with as little prose as possible.
 This is - at least on the surface - in conflict with the findings from Michael Meng’s research group, that developers with insufficient knowledge of your API’s name space need conceptual documentation to be included in tutorials to be able to make the fastest possible progress.
 So it appears that it might be crucial to target different audiences with different types of information.
 This is something we want to investigate in future research.

 The findability of guides and tutorials is crucial and, therefore, we believe that its representation on the landing page (overview page) of the developer portal is important.
-While most sites in our research tended to treat Guides and Tutorials as separate main elements, they rarely added both on their overview pages.
+While most sites in our research tended to treat Guides and Tutorials separately, they rarely added both on their overview pages.

 We found a correlation between the presence of different types of labels.
 The presence of onboarding documentation, guides and tutorials influenced the presence of one another on the overview pages. (note: for the chart we solely looked at the words “guides” and “tutorials” and “get(ting) started”/”quickstart (guide)”/”basics” for onboarding documentation).